Chart Color Schemes

 Residential development activity is lower than average in Tumut according to AreaSearch's national comparison of local real estate markets

-New construction is matching or outpacing demand, offering buyers more options and potentially facilitating population growth beyond current expectations.
-The average value of new properties constructed is $446,000, indicating a focus on the premium market with high-end developments.
-In FY-26, Tumut has recorded $39.1 million in commercial development approvals, demonstrating strong commercial development momentum.
-Compared to Rest of NSW, Tumut shows comparable new home approvals per person, maintaining market balance consistent with the broader area.
+The average value of new properties being constructed is $446,000, indicating developers are focusing on the premium market with high-end developments.
+In FY-26, $39.1 million in commercial development approvals have been recorded, showing strong commercial development momentum.
+Compared to Rest of NSW, Tumut shows comparable new home approvals per person, maintaining market balance consistent with the broader area and indicating an established nature with potential planning limitations.
+Recent construction comprises 95.0% detached houses and 5.0% townhouses or apartments, maintaining Tumut's traditional low density character focused on family homes appealing to those seeking space.

-This level is below the national average, suggesting the area's established nature and potential planning limitations.
-Recent construction in Tumut comprises 95.0% detached houses and 5.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes appealing to those seeking space.
-The location has approximately 299 people per dwelling approval, indicating a low density market.
-Looking ahead, Tumut is expected to grow by 121 residents through to 2041 based on AreaSearch's latest quarterly estimate.
+The location has approximately 299 people per dwelling approval, confirming a low density market.
+Looking ahead, Tumut is expected to grow by 118 residents through to 2041 based on the latest AreaSearch quarterly estimate.
 Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development